 The Complaint Process is a guide to help SJCC students understand how complaints are handled and the different stages.

 The following FAQ Student Concerns are some of the most common concerns students encounter and how you can proceed to get your concern resolved.

 Complaints, grievances or disciplinary matters should be resolved at the campus level.

 This is the quickest and most successful way of resolving issues involving San Jose City College.

 If a complaint does not fall into one of the categories above, the complaint should be addressed to the college Vice President of Student Affairs at the following address:

 If your complaint is associated with the institution’s compliance with academic program quality and accrediting standards please

 address your complaint to the Accrediting Commission for Community and Junior Colleges (ACCJC).

-To the CCC Chancellor's Office by completing the complaint form does not concern CCC's compliance with academic program quality and accrediting standards.
-If your complaint involves unlawful discrimination, to the Chancellor's Office website at: http://cccco.edu Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaints.
+If your complaint involves unlawful discrimination, please address your complaint with the California Community Colleges Chancellor's Office's (CCCCO) Complaints.
+Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaints.
 The California Community Colleges Chancellor's Office (CCCCO) has provided this disclosure to you in compliance with the requirements of the Higher Education Act of 1965, as amended, as regulated in CFR 34, Sections 600.9 (b) (3) and 668.43(b).
 If anything in this disclosure is out of date, please notify the CCCCO at 1102 Q St., Suite 4550, Sacramento, CA 95811-6549